Page Views on Nuit Blanche since July 2010

 ....5 millions times (...)

-until you reach the last 10 millionth pixel.
+until you reach the last 10 millionth mirror.

 Second option (the Compressive Sensing mode):

-You do that once with an initial random tiling, this is your first CS measurement
+You do this once with an initial random tiling and obtain your first CS measurement

 then you do this again with a third random tiling, this is your third CS measurement